Have you ever heard the terms “closure” or “unfinished business”?

 Gestalt psychology also has appeal to laypeople who find the gestalt way of life to be in line with their values.

 When learning about gestalt therapy, it is essential to maintain a focus on the underlying theory, moving past the charisma of its founder, Fritz Perls.
 Perls’s work is instructive and vital to understanding the rise of gestalt therapy.

 If you are interested in practicing gestalt therapy, take the time to learn the story and the theory, and then make it your own.

 - Latner, J. (1973).
 The Gestalt therapy book: A holistic guide to the theory, principles, and techniques of Gestalt therapy developed by Frederick S. Perls and others.
-New York: Julian Press.
+New York, NY: Julian Press.

 - Leahy, M., & Magerman, M. (2009).
 Awareness, immediacy, and intimacy: The experience of coaching as heard in the voices of Gestalt coaches and their clients.
 International Gestalt Journal, 32(1), 81–144.

 - O’Leary, E. (2013).
 Key concepts of gestalt therapy and processing.
 In E. O’Leary (Ed.), Gestalt therapy around the world (pp. 15–36).
 Malden, MA: John Wiley & Sons.

 - Paivio, S. C., & Greenberg, L. S. (1995).
 Resolving “unfinished business”: Efficacy of experiential therapy using empty-chair dialogue.
 Journal of Consulting and Clinical Psychology, 63(3), 419–425.